Yukino2002/WEC-Parallel-Computing/Readme.md

 To implement this, I declared a variable 'arr_sum' using the multiprocessing.Value() function which gives us a ctype object from shared memory to be used by multiple processes.
 Shared memory is memory that might be accessed simultaneously by more than one processes with an intent to share data among them.
 In the .Value("data_type", initial_value) call, we pass in the type of variable(int or float), and also an initial value.

-</br>For this task, I sliced the array into 8 subarrays, and defined a function '__sum(arr, arr_sum)'.
+</br>I sliced the array into 8 subarrays, and defined a function '__sum(arr, arr_sum)'.
 The first argument took the different subarrays, and the second was the variable we declared to store the total sum of all the prrocesses.

 Using a loop, I used the multiprocessing.Process() function to initiate all the processes.
-The .Process(target, args) took two arguments, the function the process needed to execute and the arguments, that the function needed to be executed.
+The .Process(target, args) took two arguments, the function that the process needed to execute and the arguments, that the target function needed to be executed.

 I also appended all the process details in a list, and started all of them by using the .start() function.